Cell (Dragon Ball): Dragon Ball Z

-Cell is an artificial life form (referred to as a "Bio-Android") created by Doctor Gero's supercomputer from the cell sample of the universe's strongest warriors, possessing the genetic information of Goku, Vegeta, Piccolo, Frieza, and King Cold in an underground complex beneath Gero's secret laboratory.
-Cell is designed to evolve into the "perfect" being by absorbing two Androids, #17 and #18.
+Cell is an artificial life form (referred to as a "Bio-Android") created by Doctor Gero's supercomputer from cell samples of the universe's strongest warriors, possessing the genetic information of Goku, Vegeta, Piccolo, King Cold, and Frieza in an underground complex beneath Gero's secret laboratory.
 The Cell that appears as the primary antagonist of his titular arc is from the future, awakening after his development is complete to find that the Androids have been destroyed by Trunks.
 After he kills Trunks, Cell uses his time machine while regressing into an egg to travel back four years, to before the androids appeared, arriving in the present timeline.
 After hatching and metamorphosing from his larval, cicada-like form into his insect-like Imperfect form, Cell kills off thousands of people and absorbs them to increase his power in preparation to absorb the Androids.
 After he has managed to absorb the energy of entire cities of people, Cell finds Android #17 during his fight with Piccolo.
 Cell then breaks Piccolo's neck before Android #16 holds the mechanized villain off.
-However, he is able to find an opening to absorb #17 and evolve into Semi-Perfect Cell.
-Cell quickly dispatches #16, but he is unable to absorb #18 thanks to the intervention of Tenshinhan, who holds him back at the cost of his own life force before being rescued by Goku, along with a surviving Piccolo.
+However, he eventually finds an opportunity to absorb #17 and evolve into Semi-Perfect Cell.
+Cell quickly dispatches #16, but he is unable to absorb #18 thanks to the intervention of Tien Shinhan, who holds him back at the cost of his life force before being rescued by Goku, along with a surviving Piccolo.

 Cell tries to find Android #18, destroying islands to intimidate her into showing herself, but before he can destroy the island that #18 is hiding on, Vegeta appears and overwhelms him with newfound power.
-At the brink of defeat, Cell talks Vegeta into letting him absorb #18 so he can give him a better fight, and upon doing so, he assumes his final form, which is much more human like.
-In this form, Cell easily defeats Krillin, Vegeta, and Trunks, but spares all of them so that they can come to his own fighting tournament, the Cell Games (セルゲーム, Seru Gēmu) to find a worthy opponent to face him, intending to destroy Earth when he wins and wanting to enjoy the fear he causes in others.
+At the brink of defeat, Cell talks Vegeta into letting him absorb Android #18 so he can give him a better fight, and upon doing so, he assumes his final form, which is much more human-like.
+In this form, Cell easily defeats Krillin, Vegeta, and Trunks, but spares all of them so that they can come to his fighting tournament, the Cell Games (セルゲーム, Seru Gēmu) to find a worthy opponent to face him, intending to destroy Earth when he wins and wanting to enjoy the fear he causes in others.